NCSAS: Connecting Professionals with Students

 If you have judged for a Science and Engineering Fair, this differs in students do not create a poster, and instead write a paper and present in a classroom or conference room.
 Students have more opportunity to interact with judges informally.

-Note: NCSAS is separate from the North Carolina Science and Engineering Fair judging---their virtual state competition is held the following day.
+Note: NCSAS is separate from the North Carolina Science and Engineering Fair judging---their state competition is held the following day.

 Regional judging is similar but may not include informal time to meet presenters.
 If you want to judge regionally, look at our regional events and contact the region director.